About the Cornelia T. Bailey Foundation

 Our Programs

-The Eager to Learn program offers college test prep assistance and, since 2022, has expanded to promote access to trade schools.
-We partner with organizations providing SAT/ACT prep or trade career mentoring, ensuring students from all backgrounds can access quality resources.
-Grants, capped at $25,000, aim to boost test scores and scholarship opportunities for college and trade school admission.
+The Eager to Learn program provides college test prep and, since 2022, supports access to trade schools.
+We fund partners who offer SAT/ACT prep or trade-career mentoring so students from all backgrounds get quality help.
+Grants, up to $25,000, support higher test scores and more scholarship and admission opportunities.

-The New Era Writers Program inspires individuals to improve their writing and communication skills.
-We support programs that teach effective writing, helping individuals express themselves and craft persuasive arguments for change and equality.
-Grants, capped at $25,000, aim to provide knowledge and skills for clear communication and encourage higher levels of writing training for personal and societal impact.
+The New Era Writers Program strengthens writing and communication skills.
+We fund programs that teach clear, persuasive writing to promote expression, change, and equality.
+Grants (up to $25,000) provide training and encourage advanced writing education for personal and social impact.

 General Grants